While you are preparing for your real estate exam you may have come across the term, habendum clause.

-We have no doubts that you’re aware it’s an important part of the contract.
-However, we also know you may not understand how it describes your rights and interests.
+We have no doubt that you’re aware it’s an important part of the contract.
+However, we also know you may not understand how it affects your rights and interests.

 In that case, don’t worry!
 Here’s everything you need to know when you search around for habendum clauses (as well as some real estate exam prep)!

 A habendum clause, more commonly known as a to have and to hold clause, is defined as a portion of a deed in a contract that entails the property being transferred and who it is transferred to.

 That said, a habendum clause describes the rights and interests that the grantor gives to the lessee in the lease or deed, in accordance with the contract transfer of such property.